erose524/Ti-Basic2Python/README.md

-A simple TI Basic Interpretor for Python
+A simple TI Basic Interpreter for Python
 Currently a work in progress, and not usable yet!